Binfield Tennis Association are opening/closing courts in accordance with government guidelines.

 Anyone who does not feel comfortable raising a concern with the Club Welfare Officer should contact the LTA Safeguarding Team directly on 020 8487 7000, the Local Authority Designated Officer (LADO) or the NSPCC on 0808 800 5000.
 Further details about whistle-blowing can be found in the club’s safeguarding policy.

-The club’s safeguarding policy will be reviewed annually, or sooner in the following circumstances:
+The club’s safeguarding policy will be reviewed every two years, or sooner in the following circumstances:

 - changes in legislation and/or government guidance

 - as required by the Local Safeguarding Children Board or LTA

 - as a result of any other significant change or event.